 A humble man, as Foster was, who learned his craft under such a large personality as Gill, will always be open to the suggestion that his work lacked originality, that it was too much like Gill’s.
 Certainly, his style was of the same genre but Kenelm’s robust, but balanced, an analysis in the Blackfriar’s magazine in 1953 identifies the distinguishing “sober sweetness” of Anthony’s work, the greater expression in faces, a homely quality.

-Anthony’s six children inherited his artistic temperament and ability: Peter is a sculptor, Richard and Joseph are artists who also do some carving, Mary is an artist in Canada, Bernadette an artistic caterer and Christine is a connoisseur of art.
+Anthony’s six children inherited his artistic temperament and ability: Peter is a sculptor, Stephen and Joseph are artists who also do some carving, Mary is an artist in Canada, Bernadette an artistic caterer and Christine is a connoisseur of art.